Expectations (FAE)

 GOVERNANCE

 You are expected to apply your ability to pursue a meaningful and ambitious course in learning English.
 Engagement is absolutely necessary, thus cell phones are not to be on in the classroom.
 Treating others as you would prefer to be treated yourself is the essential rule in our teacher/student relationship.
 Otherwise, the standards identified in the student handbook for Brunswick High School are enforced.
 Students may only leave class for an emergency, students are expected to arrive to class on time and be seated when the bell rings, and students must know that one authority, the teacher, exceeds all other opinions in governing the class.
-Furthermore, no food or drink (water is permitted) is allowed in the classroom unless for specified health-related circumstances.
+Furthermore, beverages are allowed, but no food is allowed in the classroom during instructional time unless for specified health-related circumstances.

 STANDARD ENGLISH DEPARTMENT POLICIES